-If I am selected to receive the grant money from JFF, how will the money be given?
+If I am selected to receive the grant money from JFF, how will the money be distributed?

 - If selected to receive a grant from JFF, the money will be sent directly to the fertility clinic to cover fertility treatments.
 The recipient will not be receiving the money directly.

 - We will work with you and the clinic to coordinate receipt of funds in a manner that ensures your treatments can proceed smoothly.

-- The grant will be split into two payments 1) before egg retrieval and 2) after embryo transfer.
+- The IVF grant will be split into two payments 1) before egg retrieval and 2) after embryo transfer.

 How much funding is typically awarded for the IVF grant?

 - Additionally, each of our 4 participating clinics offers IVF discounts to JFF IVF Grantees from $2,500-4,500.

 - All applicants are eligible to receive a $5,000 interest free loan through our local partners JIFLA (see below).